k3nn3dy-ai/agentic_CVE_review/README.md

-# CVE Review Tool 🛡️
+# Agentic CVE Review Tool 🛡️

 An intelligent security analysis platform powered by [crewAI](https://crewai.com) that automates CVE (Common Vulnerabilities and Exposures) monitoring and analysis.
 This tool leverages AI agents to process, analyze, and generate comprehensive security reports from the National Vulnerability Database (NVD).